 Ian peered out the window, overlooking the mountains and valleys below.
-He was tried to determine the direction they were heading.
+He was trying to determine the direction they were heading.
 Is it north?
 Looking for landmarks, he wasn’t familiar with the area–having been away since just before the outbreak of world war terminus.
-From the antiseptic, amusement park feel of Mars to the retched, kipple-infested LA; this picturesque landscape resembled what he remembers from childhood.
+From the antiseptic, amusement park feel of Mars to the wretched, kipple-infested LA; this picturesque landscape resembled what he remembers from childhood.
 He couldn't believe that such a place could still exist on this continent after what had happened in 2013.
 Ian didn't know what to expect from this abduction.
 But what he did know was that he was more valuable alive to his abductors than dead.

 Finally, the Tyrell Corp limo slowed down and circled above an estate.
 The house was surrounded by open fields, trees, gardens, and a few smaller buildings scattered throughout.
-The limo landed at an empty lot just to the side of the home.
+The limo landed in an empty lot just to the side of the home.
 They walked up the path to the front of the estate.
 A circular driveway lay before them with a beautifully landscaped center area containing a magnolia tree sapling, sundial, a bronze water fountain of a boy with a rabbit, and low-ground shrubs trimmed forming a shape or symbol unfamiliar to him.

-Walking up the steps, the driver rang the door bell.
+Walking up the steps, the driver rang the doorbell.
 The door opened only part way.
 They were instructed to use another entrance.
 So they headed down another path to the side of the estate, and down some steps to another door which was unlocked.
 It led into the cellar of the home.
 The large hall had lights resembling the old gaslights of the late 19th century on the walls.
 One door was clearly labeled "Gallion Winery".
 At the end of the hall was a staircase leading up to the main house.
-They entered a door at the left.
+They entered a door to the left.
 Inside was a brightly lit room, both from the setting sun and the lamps in the room.
 The room was fairly large, but crowded.
-The left side of the room consisted of a billiard table, dart board, two arm chairs divided by a table and lamp, and had footstools out front.
+The left side of the room consisted of a billiard table, dart board, two armchairs divided by a table and lamp, and had footstools out front.
 The right half consisted of two more chairs before an old oak desk and a couch, all surrounded by bookshelves, side tables, and floor lamps.
 A fireplace was on the back wall.
 The room had exquisite dark wood to match the decor and deep green-coloured walls.

 Before Ian had a chance to open his mouth, a man entered the room dressed in a casual suit coat and tie.
 He admired Ian as he walked towards his desk, removing his coat and hanging it on a coat rack nearby.
-Smiling, he stretched-out his hand to welcome Ian.
+Smiling, he stretched out his hand to welcome Ian.
 Ian did not reciprocate–only staring firmly at the man.